 If you are a frequent follower of my blog, you can’t have missed my lasting message that we are living in a rapidly changing world and that change is accelerating.
 Nowhere is this truer than in the world of engineering.
 Against this moving backdrop it is vital to ensure that everybody has a career where you thrive, feel valued and develop professionally.

-In close collaboration with educational engineering researchers of the 4TU.Centre for Engineering Education and consultants of the TU Delft Career Centre, I have been involved in the development of a six-week online ProfEd course that will be launched January 24th, 2018.
+In close collaboration with educational engineering researchers of the 4TU.Centre for Engineering Education and consultants of the TU Delft Career Centre, I have been involved in the development of a six-week online ProfEd course that was launched for the first time in January 2018.
+The next admission deadline is 23 January 2019.
 We have geared it towards working professionals, no matter what stage of life they are at, as well as engineering students who are nearing graduation and prepare for the world of work.

 We will make the online course available 24/7, so that the participants have access to the discussion forums and the course materials when they want and need it, and can accommodate the course in their busy personal daily schedule.
 People who have never done an online course before will soon find out that an online community of diverse fellow professional engineers opens up unexpected possibilities for learning how to explore the options, design and land your next career move!